grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### url

-The full redis URL of your redis server.
+The full Redis URL of your Redis server.
 Example: `redis://localhost:6739/0`.

 ### prefix